Rene Pinto Preview, Player Props: Rays vs. Angels

 Angels Pitching Rankings

-- The Angels have the 22nd-ranked team ERA across all league pitching staffs (4.59).
+- The Angels have a 4.61 team ERA that ranks 22nd among all MLB pitching staffs.

-- The Angels are sending Anderson (5-4) to the mound to make his 21st start of the season.
-He is 5-4 with a 5.28 ERA and 92 strikeouts through 109 2/3 innings pitched.

-- His most recent time out came on Saturday against the Houston Astros, when the lefty went 4 2/3 innings, surrendering seven earned runs while allowing six hits.
+- The right-hander last appeared on Sunday against the Houston Astros, when he threw five scoreless innings while giving up four hits.

-- In 21 games this season, the 33-year-old has put up a 5.28 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .278 to opposing batters.
+- In 13 games this season, the 23-year-old has put up a 3.27 ERA and 10 strikeouts per nine innings, while giving up a batting average of .208 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.